jupyterhub/repo2docker/docs/source/contributing/contributing.md

 ## Guidelines to getting a Pull Request merged

-These are not hard rules to be enforced by 🚓 but they are suggestions written by the repo2docker maintainers to make getting your contribution completed a smooth process for you and for them.
+These are not hard rules to be enforced by 🚓 but they are suggestions written by the repo2docker maintainers to help complete your contribution as smoothly as possible for both you and for them.

 * **Create a PR as early as possible**, marking it with `[WIP]` while you work on it.
   This avoids duplicated work, lets you get high level feedback on functionality or API changes, and/or helps find collaborators to work with you.